Bcastillo44/18-Blockchain-homework/Blockchain_Instructions.md

-## Running a Proof of Authority Blockchain
+## How to Start & Run a Proof of Authority Blockchain

 1. Create accounts for two nodes for the network with a separate `datadir` for each using `geth`.